Paul Zukerberg: Career

+Columbia on the grounds of disability.

 Campaign for DC Council

 In April 2012, Zukerberg declared his candidacy for a special election to the at-large seat on the DC Council with a pro-marijuana platform.
 According to Zukerberg, in 2011, DC was first in pot arrests with a record number that year.
 His council candidacy raised awareness about the importance of marijuana decriminalization in Washington, DC.

 One of Zukerberg's opponents, Elissa Silverman, unsuccessfully sought to have him disqualified by challenging the validity of his signatures.
 Zukerberg launched and paid for an outside firm to investigate the list of DC registered voters.
 Zukerberg said he discovered that the District of Columbia Board of Elections has not been properly updating its rolls, including failing to process 66,000 change-of-address forms.

 In the special election, held on April 23, 2013, Zukerberg came fifth out of eight candidates, receiving 1,195 votes (2.09%).

 Fight for an Elected Attorney General

 In 2010, 90,316 District residents voted "overwhelmingly" to put D.C.'s first elected attorney general on the ballot in 2014.